DucksAndNetherwort/pong-in-avr-asm/README.md

 ## Abstract:

 I did this whole thing because of the [AVR: Architecture, Assembly & Reverse Engineering](https://hackaday.io/course/176685-avr-architecture-assembly-reverse-engineering) course on Hackaday.
-'Twas found that rendering can be a royal pain in the backside.

 There was also a fair bit of confusion to be found in sending the rendered image to the display.
 Pong can also be rather complex, while being simple in other ways.